ShivaniBollabattin21/calculator-behaviour-shivaniBollabattin21/division.md

   Given: The Calculator is ON .

   When: The user enters two numbers and a '/' operator
-        and result is reccuring number .
+        and result is recurring number .

   Then: The result is rounded up to 4 decimals .